andyChenzt/LeisureGame-Group/README.md

 4. 4 space retract

-5. whole english comment
+5. Whole english comments

-6. export moduel at end, export function at same line ??
+6. Export moduel at end, export function at same line ??

-7. each file need a short description for member ??
+7. Each file need a short description for member ??

 8. Make the variable names easy to pronounce